-The scopes we’ve described here are the most important ones, and will get you started.
+The video scopes we’ve described here are the most important ones and will get you started.
 If you play with the scopes panels in your NLE, you will find more scopes.
 These are very specialized, and are mostly used by people doing Quality Control and other special tasks—they are not commonly used by editors and colorists.

 I hope your scope-o-phobia has been partly cured by reading this article.
-The scopes don’t bite, so feel free to explore them and watch them change while you tweak your color correction.
+Scopes don’t bite, so feel free to explore them and watch them change while you tweak your color correction.
 This will help you understand what you’re seeing in the scopes, and how the trace relates to the image.

 A thorough understanding of the scopes will take your color grading to a new level of awesome!